-The Amendment clarifies that the high quality corporate bonds used to estimate the discount rate for post-employment benefit obligations should be denominated in the same currency as the liability.
-The Amendment also clarifies that the depth of the market for high quality corporate bonds should be assessed at a currency level.
+The Amendments clarify that the high quality corporate bond used estimate the discount rate for postemployment benefits obligations should be denominated in the same currency as the liability.
+The Amendments also clarifies that the depth of the market for high quality corporate bonds should be assessed at a currency level.